BDBevan/Profile_Challenge_Module_02/README.md

 - Alt attributes have been added to all 6 images within the sections container.

 Navigation items requirements:
-- There are page navigation items (About me, Projects, Work, Contact), and each, when clicked, link to their corresponding sections within the page.
+- There are page 4 navigation items (About me, Projects, Work, Contact), and each, when clicked, link to their corresponding sections within the page.
-- Please note that the Href URL's for each of the image tiles are duplicated intentionally as I currently don't have a portfolio to showcase
+- Please note that the Href URL's for each of the image tiles are duplicated intentionally as I currently don't have a portfolio to showcase.

 CSS responsiveness requirements:
 - Added page responsivness to cater for device / screen resolutions of 980px & 768px